FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Method

+Here, $G$ is the ground-truth gaze distribution and $i, j$ index spatial positions over the $S{\times}S$ grid.
 This alone produces overly diffuse predictions under limited data.
-We augment with a blur-gap regularizer that applies Gaussian smoothing ($\sigma{=}1.0$) to $\widehat{G}$ to obtain $\widetilde{G}$, then penalizes cases where blurring doesn't degrade prediction:
+We augment with a \emph{blur-gap regularizer} that enforces spatial sharpness by penalizing predictions whose quality does not degrade under Gaussian smoothing ($\sigma{=}1.0$).
+Specifically, we smooth $\widehat{G}$ to obtain $\widetilde{G}$, then penalize cases where blurring does not degrade the prediction: